 At the European Ultrasound Congress EUROSON in Ljubljana, 22 nd – 24 th September 2017 I inaugurated my novel concept of the lordogenetic midline congestion syndrome.

 This is to underscore the pathogenetic continuum of all nine abdominal vascular compression syndromes.
-With the exception of the lumbar artery compression, the femoral vein compression and teh compression of teh inferior vena cava they are described on the following pages of abdominal vascular compression syndromes.
+In my own practice I observe more than nine “officially known” compression syndromes.
+Not rarely, quite individual and unique syndromes can be found in some patients due to the compression of a certain mesenteric vein, compression of the colon or the stomach and others.
+With the exception of the lumbar artery compression, the femoral vein compression and the compression of the inferior vena cava the more common ones are described on the following pages of abdominal vascular compression syndromes.

 My concept of the novel lordogenetic midline congestion syndrome is outlined below:

 Abdominal vascular compression syndromes are regarded as rare diseases.

 In fact, in the author‘s experience, they are very frequent but are missed due to misconceptions regarding their mechanisms.

 A main characteristic of all vascular compression syndromes is the eye catching preponderance of females.
 For more than 90% of all cases occur in women or girls but quite rarely before puberty.